hutchgrant/ckeditor5-google-do/README.md

-## standard image upload button
+## S3 Image Upload Plugin for Ckeditor5

+This is a fork of https://github.com/pourquoi/ckeditor5-simple-upload, that substitutes standard upload support for direct to S3 uploads.

-### build integration
+### Build Integration

 https://docs.ckeditor.com/ckeditor5/latest/builds/guides/development/custom-builds.html

 `npm install ckeditor5-s3-upload`

-add this plugin and remove the ckfinder and easyimage plugins
+Add this plugin and remove the ckfinder and easyimage plugins

 ```javascript
 // build-config.js